 MATTHEW COSSLETT

-I often produce music for my work utilising the pull to feeling of music to disarm the platform’s capitalised emotional structures.
-Utilising ad-hoc, intimate, modes of production— my voice, instruments played improvisationally, and folk music.
-This ‘inside’ knowledge provides a reprieve, a reverie, to its technological counterpart, tensioned by physical display.
-Working with cruise ships, true crime, gambling, and karaoke, as empty vessels re-performed by us, I circle perpetual travel as an expansive physical metaphor for digital experience and moving image, and increasingly arrive at work addressing technological and actual death.
+Matthew reintroduces the amorphicity of the network to its structure, holding technological infrastructure to the logic of its content.
+They have worked with cruise ships, true crime, gambling, and karaoke as empty vessels re-performed by us, circling travel as an expansive metaphor for digital experience and moving image and increasingly arrive at work addressing technological and actual death.

 Email